exodustx0/LiveSplit-ASL/README.md

 - Contains individual-level splits:
   - Entering and exiting Amateria, Edanna, Voltaic and Narayan
 - All splits can be manually enabled or disabled in settings.
-- Resets timer upon entering main menu, except after triggering the ending.
-Can be disabled in settings.

 ## Myst IV: Revelation